AlixRegnier/kmtricks/plugins/BlockCompressor/README.md

 Compilation of the plugin and utility programs is done automatically after kmtricks compilation.

 Currently, XZ Utils is pulled from a git repository with CMake.
-In kmtricks, SDSL is build as a static library (.a) and compilation fail because, as plugin is a shared library, SDSL must be compiled with -fPIC argument.
-You need to change SDSL CMakeLists.txt to add -fPIC and (maybe -shared).
+In kmtricks, SDSL is built as a static library (.a) and compilation fail because, as plugin is a shared library, SDSL must be compiled with -fPIC argument.
+You need to change SDSL CMakeLists.txt to add "-fPIC" and (maybe "-shared").

 ### Partition